 Total ascent: 1,400 feet (420m)

-The walk in a nutshell: Explore the rolling hills to the south of Wensleydale.
+In Summary: Explore the rolling hills to the south of Wensleydale.
 Our route visits Semer Water, Yorkshire’s only true natural lake, then climbs over the ridge to Hawes.

-Don’t miss: putting your feet up and enjoying real Yorkshire hospitality and a well deserved pint in our much loved haunt - the Crown.
+Highlight: Putting your feet up and enjoying real Yorkshire hospitality and a well deserved pint in our much loved haunt - the Crown.

-Option 3: Wild Boar Fell
+Option 3 - Wild Boar Fell

 Distance: 10 miles (16km)